 How do mineral oils work?

-The "sealing" of the skin, no vitamins and nutrients can be transported and the skin can become brittle in the long run - similar to the use of silicones.
-The skin generally reacts well to paraffins, but does not receive any nutrients from them, since it is petroleum filtered except for a few hydrocarbons - hence the name "white oil".
+The "sealing" of the skin also means that no vitamins and nutrients can be transported and the skin can become brittle in the long term, similar to the use of silicone.
+The skin generally reacts well to paraffins, but does not receive any nutrients from them, since it is petroleum that is filtered except for a few hydrocarbons, hence the name "white oil".".

-Mineral Oil, Petrolatum, Paraffinum Liquidum, Paraffinum Subliquidum, Cera Microcristallina, Microcrystalline Wax, Ozokerit, Ceresin, Vaseline,Paraffin Wax or Paraffin Oiland more.
+Mineral Oil, Petrolatum, Paraffinum Liquidum, Paraffinum Subliquidum, Cera Microcristallina, Microcrystalline Wax, Ozokerite, Ceresin, Vaseline,Paraffin Wax or Paraffin Oiland more.

 How do alcohols work?

-PEG derivatives and PEG emulsifiers (PEG's)
+PEG derivatives and PEG emulsifiers PEG'ss)

 How do emulsifiers work?

-Ceteareth-8, polyethylene glycol (PEG)
+Ceteareth-8, polyethylene glycol PEG)

 Other substances of concern

-Perfume and synthetic colors
+Perfume and synthetic paints